What better way to start the day then with some coffee-laced redeye gravy and a hearty ham steak!

 Traditionally they are made with country ham, a dry brined American ham, but many people find these to be a bit too strong and funky.
 I prefer this recipe with a wet cured city ham or even thick cuts of Canadian bacon.
 Redeye Gravy can also be made with dried beef, a progenitor of chipped beef on toast or “shit on a shingle” as it was called by WWII soldiers.
 In Louisiana it is sometimes made with chickory instead of coffee, and I have even heard of it being made with cola or Dr Pepper.
 Bleeah.

-When you cook it in a non nonstick pan, the ham will make a little fond, the brown bits that stick to the pan, but the ham cooks so quickly and has so little fat, there is no real advantage to cooking the meat in the pan, so I prefer to grill it (I know you are shocked to hear that), make the gravy on the side, and amp up the flavor a notch.
+When you cook it the traditional way in a non nonstick pan, the ham will make a little fond, the brown bits that stick to the pan, but the ham cooks so quickly and has so little fat, there is no real advantage to cooking the meat in the pan, so I prefer to grill it (I know you are shocked to hear that), make the gravy on the side, and amp up the flavor a notch.
 If you like, make some biscuits, split them open, lay the cooked ham on top, and spoon the gravy over.
-I like.

-1 wet cured pork (see note below)
+- 1 wet cured pork (see note below)

-2 tablespoons bacon drippings or unsalted butter
+- 2 tablespoons bacon drippings or unsalted butter

-2 tablespoons all purpose flour
+- 2 tablespoons all purpose flour

-1 cup of black coffee
+- 1 cup black coffee

-2 teaspoons dark brown sugar
+- 2 teaspoons dark brown sugar

-1/2 teaspoon ground black pepper
+- 1/2 teaspoon ground black pepper

-1/8 teaspoon hot sauce
+- 1/8 teaspoon hot sauce

-1) Place a small sauce pan on medium heat.
+- Cook.
+Place a small sauce pan on medium heat.
 Toss in the bacon fat and when it is melted sprinkle in the flour.
 Whisk them until they are blended together, there are no lumps, and it turns the color of peanut butter.